simo-pagliu/Magistrale/CFD for Nuclear Engineering/Project - Single Phase/readme.md

 Also this has been confirmed by the fact that the $Co$ is much lower then 1.

 ### 01 - Refined Mesh
-We tried to do a finer mesh and run another simulation.
-We then noticed that the temperature profile was greatly oscillating between largly different profiles, we therfore supposed that the boundary layer wasn't sufficiently deep.